 2. You do not get to acclimatise (which terrifies me)

 3. There have been plenty of accidents noted in recent times. (facepalm)

 The great Indian Railway in Arunachal Pradesh

 Mostly, you can access Guwahati and try to arrange for a private cab to explore Arunachal Pradesh.
 However, for the intrepid explorers, a train reaches Itanagar, Arunachal’s capital (get ILP beforehand).
-Talks are in favor of extending a railline to the high of Tawang!
+Talks are in favour of extending a rail line to the high of Tawang!
 I wonder how wonderful the journey would be!Car/ Bike on hire

 I have seen many backpackers riding on their bike.
 But be informed of the following: